woacepheus/Port-Windows-11-Xiaomi-Mi-9/InstallWindows-en/Partitioning.md

 adb reboot bootloader
 ```

-You will be rebooted to Poco X3 Pro's bootloader.
+You will be rebooted to Xiaomi Mi 9's bootloader.

 ## Booting to SHRP/TWRP